-A written account of the incident, including the child's exact words, must be given to the Headmistress.
-In addition to putting a record of incidents and the follow-up investigation on the file of all children involved, the Headmistress will keep records that will allow her and colleagues to track both any patterns that emerge and the success (or otherwise) of the school's intervention.
-Such patterns will be discussed at Senior Leadership Team meetings and at those of the Governors Education Committee which is responsible for Pastoral Care.
+A written account of the incident, including the child's exact words, must be given to the Deputy Head who will also inform the Headmistress.
+In addition to putting a record of incidents as a 'Day Book Entry' on Schoolbase and the follow-up investigation on the file of all children involved, the Deputy Head will keep notes on the Whole School Bullying Record that will allow her and colleagues to track both any patterns that emerge and the success (or otherwise) of the school's intervention.
+Such patterns will be discussed at Staff

+Meetings, Pastoral Twilight Meetings, Senior Leadership Team meetings and at those of the Governors Education Committee which is responsible for Pastoral Care.